dotnet/docs/docs/standard/base-types/regular-expressions.md

  The <xref:System.Text.RegularExpressions.Regex.Matches%2A?displayProperty=nameWithType> method is called with regular expression options set to <xref:System.Text.RegularExpressions.RegexOptions.IgnoreCase?displayProperty=nameWithType>.
 Therefore, the match operation is case-insensitive, and the example identifies the substring "This this" as a duplication.

- Note that the input string includes the substring "this?
+ The input string includes the substring "this?
 This".
 However, because of the intervening punctuation mark, it is not identified as a duplication.

 ### Example 3: Dynamically build a culture-sensitive regular expression